juliamonaco/juliamonaco/README.md

 # Hello!
 My name is Julia! :smile:
-I'm a Information Systems student at FIAP.
+I'm an Information Systems student at FIAP.
 I also work as an intern with automation at Itau Unibanco Holding SA. :blue_book:
 Since I started college, I became passionate about Python and its usage with data science. :computer:
 Recently I've started to research more about the mobile language Dart, and it's framework Flutter. :iphone: